dfsp-spirit/dfsp-spirit.github.io/x020_projects.markdown

 #### Structural biology: The new Protein Topology Graph Library (PTGL) webserver

 My diploma thesis dealt with modeling protein structure topologies by graph-theoretical methods.
 A part of the thesis was the development of the <a href="http://www.bioinformatik.uni-frankfurt.de/tools/vplg/index.html">Visualization of Protein Ligand Graphs (VPLG) software</a>.
 VPLG computes and visualizes protein ligand graphs.
 It works on the super-secondary structure level and uses the atom coordinates from PDB files and the SSE assignments of the DSSP algorithm.
-The graphs can be saved to a database or exported in standard graph formats for further analysis.
+The graphs can be saved to a database or exported in standard graph formats for further analysis, including protein structure comparison and evolutionary studies.

 VPLG is free software and available from the [PTGL project website at GitHub](https://github.com/MolBIFFM/PTGLtools).
 It powers the [PTGL protein topology database](http://ptgl.uni-frankfurt.de), a web server which also supports motif detection and other advanced queries based on the graphs computed for all proteins of the RCSB Protein Data Bank.